rfabbri/vxl-1/lemsvxl/contrib/rfabbri/mw/app/matlab/3d-drawing/main/README.md

  c. make sure the lists and instances are ready

- d. (imprecise) the enhanced calls the compressed cemv and edg files in gz format and curve drawing calls them uncompressed.
+ d. the enhanced calls the compressed cemv and edg files in gz format and curve drawing calls them uncompressed.

  e. if in your dataset there aren't projmatrix files, you will need to generate them, otherwise, move on to 4.
 To do this, type the command